 Carpal Tunnel Syndrome

-An increase in the volume of the carpal tunnel (e.g. thickening of the flexor tendons due to tendonitis) or a decrease in volume (e.g. bruising if the radius is fractured) increases the pressure on the median nerve.
+An increase in the volume of the carpal tunnel (e.g. thickening of the flexor tendons due to tenosynovitis) or a decrease in volume (e.g. bruising if the radius is fractured) increases the pressure on the median nerve.
 Systemic diseases (e.g. diabetes mellitus) or pregnancy can also increase the likelihood of carpal tunnel syndrome.

-As a result of the pressure increase, most patients initially complain of numbness and tingling in the thumb and index / middle finger, only at night.
+As a result of the pressure increase, most patients initially complain of numbness and tingling in the thumb and index / middle finger, typically at night.
 Relief typically occurs after shaking hands.
 Over the course of time, the numbness of the fingers can also occur during the day or never disappear completely.
 At a very advanced stage, the muscles at the base of the thumb waste away (arrow).

-If such symptoms are present, a neurologist should conduct a clinical examination and measure the nerve conduction speed.
+If such symptoms are present, a neurologist should conduct a clinical examination and measure the nerve conduction velocity.
 Depending on the severity of the findings, conservative measures (night positioning splints) may initially be considered or a carpal tunnel release surgery will be recommended.

 Risk of infection: less than 1%